 How and why the policy rate is being controlled

 To understand why the yield curve has inverted, we look at what influences interest rates.
 David explains that one of the leading factors in determining interest rates is the expectation of what short-term rates will be in the future.
-Short-term rates are mostly controlled by the central banking system.
+Short-term rates are mostly controlled by central banks.
 Currently, the short-term rate, otherwise known as the policy rate, is set at 2.5% while 10-year interest rates are priced at a similar to lower yield in anticipation that future short-term rates will be lower.
 Another factor that influences interest rates is the expectation of inflation.
 Finally, a third factor that influences interest rates is the term premium, which represents the additional yield investors demand to compensate for unexpected inflation or a higher than expected policy rate.

 How do central banks decide where to set the policy rate?
 Banks endeavor to maintain a rate that provides equilibrium for employment and investment opportunity.
 Central bankers try to understand and anticipate the expectations and financial needs of investors and business owners.
 When policy rates are high, businesses have fewer options to pursue projects and expansion.
 When rates are low, businesses have greater spending and borrowing capacity.
 The trick is to create a state of equilibrium—where businesses are encouraged to expand, but not so much that it stretches the capacity of the private sector to produce, creating inflation.
 The problem is that the equilibrium or neutral rate of interest is unobservable, which leads to a grand guessing game among central bankers.